samsquire/sql-database/README.md

 * by row
 * by search value

-This allows the database to fulfil where queries using as hash join.
+This allows the database to fulfil where queries using a hash join.